ids-cv/buddha-faces-annotator/README.md

 Then depending on your Operating System:

 -   For Windows:

     a.
-Click “File” -&gt; “Open Windows Powershell”
+Double-click the file "WINDOWSlabelme.bat"

     b.
-Copy or type: ./WINDOWSlabelme.bat

-    c.
-Then press Enter

-    d.
 You might be asked to press [y] and Enter a couple of times the first time you open the project, please do so